 You can find the overview of the gateways on the left-hand side in the navigation bar under “Gateways” → “List”.
 Here you can see an overview of the gateways that are located in your tenant.
 Here you can search for specific gateways and filter the result by status (online/offline) and type.

-Important to know : If you have purchased a GatewayPLUS SMART, indoor or outdoor via the ZENNER shop , it is currently not visible to you here.
-This is because, for technical reasons, all of these gateways are in a higher-level client that is not publicly visible and there is no way for you to change their configuration yourself.
+Important to know: If you have purchased a GatewayPLUS SMART, Indoor or Outdoor via the ZENNERShop, it is currently not visible to you here.
+This is because, for technical reasons, all of these gateways are located in a higher-level tenant that is not publicly visible and, due to the preconfiguration on the Minol ZENNER Connect network, there is no possibility of changing their configuration independently.

 5. Create new Gateway

-Before we show you how you can create a new gateway if required , please also note the following: All GatewayPLUS purchased in the ZENNER shop have already been created in the B.One Middleware in order to automatically establish a connection to the network immediately after commissioning to manufacture.
-Even if you cannot see these gateways in your own account/client as described above, you do not have to create them there yourself before activation.
-In that case you can use this section 5. and the following section 6. just skip it.
+Before we show you how to create a new gateway if required, please also note the following: All GatewayPLUS purchased in the ZENNERShop have already been created in advance in the B.One Middleware in order to automatically establish a connection to the network directly after commissioning.
+Even if you cannot currently see these gateways in your own account/ tenant as described above, you do not have to create them there yourself before activation.
+In that case you can just ignore this section 5. and also the following section 6.

 To complete the installation of a new gateway, click on the “SAVE GATEWAY” button.
 This remains grayed out until all required information has been provided.

 If the meta information for a gateway is fully entered, the gateway will be displayed in the community map the next time it is updated.
-For details, see the blog post “ QuickGuide – Community Map ”.
+Details can be found in the blog post “ QuickGuide – Community Map”.

 6. Gateway Statistics Data

 You can access the gateway details by clicking on a gateway in the overview.
 Here you will find more information about the selected gateway.
-You can use the various tabs to display more precise details about the traffic, the connection or the hardware.
+You can use the various tabs to display more detailed information about the traffic, the connection or the hardware.
 In the Management tab, there is also the option of disconnecting the gateway or restarting it.

 7. Changing Gateway Information

 If you are in the “Gateway Detail” view, a summary with the most important information can be seen on the right-hand side.
-If you want to change something on your existing gateway, you can access the wizard for entering the information about this gateway via the “Edit Gateway” item in the summary .
+If you want to change something on your existing gateway (does not apply to in the ZENNERShop ordered IoT GatewayPLUS, see also the notes above), you can access the wizard for entering the information about this gateway via the “Edit Gateway” item in the summary.